bright/new-www/src/mdData/members/ivan-menshykov.md

 layout: member
 ---

-Linux fan and open source freak.
-At Bright Inventions responsible for backend projects.
-Interested in drawing pixel art and DYI stuff.
-Lives in Poland since February 2015.
-After relocating from Ukraine he decided to settle in lovely Tricity.
+Open source fan and zero-waste true believer.
+At Bright Inventions responsible for full stack projects.
+He has a many hobbies like drawing, woodworking, DIY things and gardening.